 - handle sending and receiving BREAK signals (done)

-- automatically sending pre-recorded messages like RYRYRYRY and quick brown fox (present but experimental)
+- automatically sending pre-recorded messages like RYRYRYRY and quick brown fox (present but experimental, included in shipped firmware)

 - In Linux, if you press the button on the adapter board immediately after first connecting it to the host, but before opening it with a terminal program, it will hang and have to be disconnected and reconnected.